 To understand why Chinese students are attracted to transnational programmes, it’s important to recognise the key motivating factors they commonly mention when applying.
 For our doctor of business administration programme, these factors include the university's reputation, access to English-speaking faculty, an appealing curriculum design and practical teaching methodologies.
 Chinese students place a strong emphasis on university rankings, viewing them as a direct indicator of reputation.
 For our doctor of business administration students, the presence of distinguished alumni further influences their perception of a university’s standing.
 Therefore, it’s beneficial to include the institution's rankings—both national and regional, as well as overall and specific metrics—along with notable alumni and their achievements in programme marketing materials.

-- Quality assurance of online transnational higher education
+- Resource collection: The business of online education

 - Innovative approaches to transnational education